Air Powered Projectile: An In-Depth Look

 When performing this experiment, it is helpful to use the angled wooden wedges option.
 These help adjust the angle without the use of clumsy blocks of wood or coupling.
 Another addition you might want to invest in are the varied speed washers.
 The different size caps affect the pressure limit that causes the seal to slip, launching the tube upward with the force of expanding gas.
 Larger washers can capture more of that force so it will go faster.
 This adds another variable which allows you to make new predictions.
 But with the same washers, you get the same time, every time.

-The air powered projectile does not use any chemicals to launch.
+The air rocket does not use any chemicals to launch.
 It only uses the compressed air of a bike pump, typically around 60 psi (pounds/square inch).
 When you launch the projectile, you will usually see some clouds appearing beside the base.
 They only last for a second, but can be made more visible by using a high speed camera.
 (Many students now have these in their smartphones.)

 The clouds are caused by the humidity in the air being turned into a vapor due to the rapid temperature change.
 When a gas expands rapidly, it cools.
 This is called adiabatic expansion.
 It is an important idea in thermodynamics and this is a really good example of it.
 You've probably seen it when you open a champagne bottle, or even a soda.